ben-rogerson/twin.macro/README.md

 **👍 All variants, all the time** - Every variant is at your fingertips so you can focus more on styling and less on configuration

-**👍 Adds no size to your build** - Twin converts any classes you've used into css objects using Babel and then compiles itself away, no runtime required
+**👍 Adds no size to your build** - Twin converts classes you’ve used into css objects using Babel and then compiles itself away, no runtime required

-**🛎 Helpful suggestions for mistypings** - Twin chimes in with class and variant examples from your Tailwind config:
+**🛎 Helpful suggestions for mistypings** - Twin chimes in with class and variant values from your Tailwind config:

 ```bash
 ✕ ml-7 was not found